John C. Osgood: Stock fight

 A collier strike at other Colorado mines left CF&I financially weakened, and Osgood successfully defended a takeover bid by John W. Gates of Chicago.
 However, billionaire John D. Rockefeller and heirs of Jay Gould eventually won a stock war in 1903.

 Osgood had lost control of CF&I, but he still owned the town of Redstone and Cleveholm.
 The new CF&I management was unsupportive of social programs, and Osgood was forced to abandon his experiment, devoting no time to the endeavor, and no subsequent social programs were ever attempted.

 To combat unionization, he used violence to intimidate union organizers and members, imported unskilled immigrants, hired ethnic or racial groups that disliked each other, became influential in local and state governments, and colluded with other mine operators.

 After he started the Victor-American Fuel Company, his stays at Cleveholm became infrequent.
 His principal residence became New York City, but he traveled frequently, spending time at Palm Beach and cruising to Europe.
 Cleveholm was boarded up in 1913.

 Strike

-There was a general mine strike throughout Colorado from 1913-14.
+There was a general mine strike throughout Colorado from 1913 to 1914.
 By this time, John D. Rockefeller Jr. controlled CF&I, but for the most part, he was an absentee owner.